Some games reward you for not killing your enemies.

 - One of the most interesting examples of this is in Mortal Kombat 3.
 A certain button combination at the "Finish Him/Her!" screen would trigger a Mercy which grants the other player a tiny bit of life to continue fighting.
 It also unlocks the ability to perform Animalities after you beat that shred of life out of them.
 That's right: For sparing your opponent's life, you gain a brand new way to brutally murder them.

-- Fire Emblem: Thracia 776 allows you to Capture enemy units.
-There are a few rules to it, of course, but you get their equipment and won't have to lose your own units if you're clever.
+- Fire Emblem: Thracia 776 allows you to Capture enemy units instead of killing them.
+Capturing is harder than trying to kill them since your stats get lowered, but you get the equipment of enemies you captured and won't have to lose your own units if you're clever.

-- Iji utilizes this well, but it's important to know that kills are only counted if they are caused by your projectiles (From version 1.6 onwards, those bounced off of a Resonance Reflector keep their ownership, allowing you to kill an enemy with his own rockets without getting your hands dirty).
+- Iji utilizes this well, but it's important to know that kills are only counted if they are caused by your projectiles (From version 1.6 onwards, those bounced off of a Resonance Reflector keep their ownership, allowing you to kill an enemy with his own rockets without getting your hands dirty, though 1.7 counted those as kills again).
 Assassins drop Nano when they voluntarily bail, so they don't count (with one exception).
 Also, breaking turrets, Skysmashers, and Proxima don't register on your kill tally either.

 - There is a single Tasen in Sector 3 between the Komato pursuit party and Elite Krotera.
 Leave her alive and she'll reunite with her homies, and they will unlock Deep Sector in Sector 9 - giving you access to a Supercharge and a sizable ammo cache.
 Too bad the Assassins move in as well.